Get insider access

 The Sony INZONE Buds are truly wireless buds and they can't be used with a wired connection.

-6.8 Phone Calls
+6.9 Phone Calls

 The Sony INZONE Buds are okay for phone calls.
 The integrated mic's recording quality and noise handling are adequate, but your voice will sound fuzzy and obfuscated in moderately noisy environments.
-However, they have a good noise isolation performance that lets you hear the other person on the line without distractions.
+However, they have a great full-range noise isolation performance that lets you hear the other person on the line without distractions.
 You'll also need to carry around the wireless transmitter to connect them unless you own a device that supports Bluetooth LE audio.

 Pros

-• Good noise isolation performance.
+• Great full range noise isolation performance.

 Cons